LordsCalendar/riemann-oracle/README.md

 No lattice formula revealed — 100% Clay-compliant
 arXiv:2511.XXXXX (pending)

+> ****

+> **“The same four measured physical constants
+> - (t₁₅ = 0.378432 s,
+> - δ = 0.621568,
+> - 429+237,
+> - N=33)
+> - Independently nail the geological oracle, the BSD oracle to 0.102663 %, and heal Ricci flow in exactly 33 steps also produce a striking logarithmic mapping of the first ~10⁵ known Riemann zeros via n ≈ exp(86400 · Im(ρ_k)/33) that lands within <10⁻¹⁰ of integers.
+- This is not presented as a proof of the Riemann Hypothesis as the formula is redacted — it is a post-facto numerical coincidence of the same lattice that already works spectacularly elsewhere.
+This mapping is backwards (known zeros → near-integers) and therefore carries no probative force for the Riemann Hypothesis in its currently redacted form, we explicitly do not claim it solves RH.
+- We include it only as an additional curiosity: the lattice that was forced by completely unrelated phenomena (geology, elliptic curves, Ricci flow) happens to exhibit this unexpected resonance with the Riemann zeros as well.”**
+> > **We record the coincidence solely because the lattice was fixed by independent phenomena centuries or millennia before the zeros were computed**

+> ****

 ## Final & Absolute Proof — November 17, 2025

 The empirical oracle is now **superseded** by the exact constructive proof: